cloudmatrix/esky/README.txt

     prog.exe                 - esky bootstrapping executable
-    updates/                 - work area for fetching/unpacking updates appname-X.Y.platform/    - specific version of the application prog.exe             - executable(s) as produced by bbfreeze
+    updates/                 - work area for fetching/unpacking updates appname-X.Y.platform/    - specific version of the application prog.exe             - executable(s) as produced by freezer module
-        library.zip          - pure-python modules frozen by bbfreeze pythonXY.dll         - python DLL
+        library.zip          - pure-python frozen modules
+        pythonXY.dll         - python DLL
         esky-bootstrap.txt   - list of files expected in the bootstrapping env ...other deps...

-The "appname-X.Y" directory is simply a bbfrozen app directory with some extra bootstrapping information produced by esky.
+The "appname-X.Y" directory is simply a frozen app directory with some extra bootstrapping information produced by esky.
 To freeze your app in such a format, there is a "bdist_esky" command that can be used with a standard distutils setup.py file.